awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD.md

 `<object_path>/<name_prefix>manifest`\.
 UNLOAD automatically creates encrypted files using Amazon S3 server\-side encryption \(SSE\), including the manifest file if MANIFEST is used\.
 The COPY command automatically reads server\-side encrypted files during the load operation\.
 You can transparently download server\-side encrypted files from your bucket using either the Amazon S3 Management Console or API\.
 For more information, go to [Protecting Data Using Server\-Side Encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html)\.
 To use Amazon S3 client\-side encryption, specify the ENCRYPTED option\.
-REGION is required when the Amazon S3 bucket is not in the same AWS Region as the Amazon Redshift cluster\.
+REGION is required when the Amazon S3 bucket isn't in the same AWS Region as the Amazon Redshift cluster\.

 Authorization
 The UNLOAD command needs authorization to write data to Amazon S3\.
 The UNLOAD command uses the same parameters the COPY command uses for authorization\.
 For more information, see [Authorization Parameters](copy-parameters-authorization.md) in the COPY command syntax reference\.